 Expert raters were required to provide further detailed justifications regarding (1) any model issues identified if they selected “No” in any of the above dimensions, and (2) the side-by-side rating, in an open-text format.
 Additionally, for all the responses that involve a nontrivial code snippet, we ask the annotators to compile and run the code in our tooling in order to fully catch compilation and runtime issues.

-In our evaluation, each model is paired with every other model at least 50 times, and each pairing receives a randomly chosen prompt from the set of 1,000 prompts described above.
+Each model is randomly paired with other models, and each pairing receives a randomly chosen prompt from the set of 1,000 prompts described above.

 Each evaluation tasks consists of the following: